-Walter E. Householter Memorial Book Fund, presented to a student with a high degree of professionalism, scholarship and service to the profession of pharmacy.
+Walter E. Householter Memorial Book Fund, was established in 1985 and originally funded by Francis Householter in honor of his brother Walter.
+This endowment provides scholarship support to a worthy and deserving pharmacy student who has a high degree of professionalism, scholarship and service to the profession of pharmacy.